Statistical properties of Lorenz like flows, recent developments and perspectives: More on the Ergodic Theory of singular-hyperbolic attractors

 The ergodic theory of singular-hyperbolic attractors is incomplete.
-Most results still are proved only in the particular case of the geometric Lorenz flow, which automatically extends to the original Lorenz flow after the work of Tucker \cite{Tu2}, but demand an extra effort to encompass the full singular-hyperbolic setting.
+Many results still are proved only in the particular case of (axiomatic) geometric Lorenz flows (sometimes with additional assumptions) and several automatically extend to the original Lorenz flow after the work of Tucker \cite{Tu2}, but demand an extra effort to encompass the full singular-hyperbolic setting.